MicrosoftDocs/architecture-center/docs/example-scenario/networking/azure-dns-private-resolver-content.md

 ### Use Azure DNS Private Resolver

+When you use Azure DNS Private Resolver, you don't need a DNS forwarder VM, and Azure DNS is able to resolve on-premises domain names.

-The following solution uses a [hub-spoke network topology](../../reference-architectures/hybrid-networking/hub-spoke.yml?tabs=cli).
+The following solution uses Azure DNS Private Resolver in a [hub-spoke network topology](../../reference-architectures/hybrid-networking/hub-spoke.yml?tabs=cli).
 As a best practice, the Azure landing zone design pattern recommends using this type of topology.
-A hybrid network connection is also established by using [Azure ExpressRoute](/azure/expressroute/expressroute-introduction) and [Azure Firewall](/azure/firewall).
+A hybrid network connection is established by using [Azure ExpressRoute](/azure/expressroute/expressroute-introduction) and [Azure Firewall](/azure/firewall).
 This setup provides a [secure hybrid network](../../reference-architectures/dmz/secure-vnet-dmz.yml?tabs=portal).
 Azure DNS Private Resolver is deployed in the hub network.

 :::image type="content" source="./media/azure-dns-private-resolver-architecture.png" alt-text="Architecture diagram that shows an on-premises network connected to an Azure hub-and-spoke network.
 Azure DNS Private Resolver is in the hub network." border="false" lightbox="./media/azure-dns-private-resolver-architecture.png":::